the-lupaxa-project/.github/SECURITY.md

 This policy covers:

 - All public repositories under **The Lupaxa Project** organization
 - Related Docker images, GitHub Actions, and published packages (PyPI, RubyGems, Crates.io, npm, and others)
+- Internal and private infrastructure is covered by separate internal security policies.

 If you are unsure whether a project is in scope, please ask — we will confirm.